Jane Reece (photographer): Biography

 Reece was secretive about her age and many facts about her life.
 At times she appears to have embellished or exaggerated details of her history.
 Much of what is known to be true about her was assembled from her studio records, letters and interviews with friends and family members.
 She claimed to have been born in a log cabin near West Jefferson, Ohio; she never revealed, and may not have known, the exact date.
 Records indicate she was one of four children born to William L. Reece (1833-1879) and Mary Augsburger Ransomer (1837-1934).
 William Reece was a veteran of the American Civil War, during which he was a prisoner of war.
-Following his death, she and her siblings were raised in reduced circumstances in nearby Zanesville, Ohio.
+Following his death, she and her siblings were raised in reduced circumstances in Zanesville, Ohio.
 Her brother Lawson took up photography there and worked in the photographic studio of Muntz and Pack.
 Reece also worked there briefly and was listed as an "artist" or "artist-retoucher".

 Like many photographers during this period Reece began her artistic career as a painter, and she claimed she only began to photograph in earnest when a serious illness, thought to be spinal meningitis or tuberculosis, forced her to abandon painting in 1903.
 She said that she took up photography while recovering from the illness at the home of relatives in Southern Pines, North Carolina, at the insistence of the nurse who cared for her.
 However, in 1901-02 Reece was listed in the Dayton City Directory as having a "studio", and there are dozens of photographic portraits taken by her that appear to be from this period.

 In December 1903 Reece returned from her North Carolina recuperation, and moved to Dayton, where she opened a large photographic studio (she called it "The Rembrandt," hoping the artistic name would help attract clients who wanted studio portraits - her strategy worked well, for within the next year she recorded that she made more than 600 photographic silhouette portraits).

 Within a few years Reece's photographic style evolved from simple portraiture to a more artistic vision.
 For inspiration she subscribed to Alfred Stieglitz's important magazines Camera Notes and Camera Work.
 In 1907 she produced one of her best-known images, a self-portrait known as The Poinsettia Girl.
 In this work, Reece may have been influenced by another woman photographer, Eva Watson-Schütze, whose photograph The Rose was published in Camera Work in 1905.